Macrocollum

-Discovery
+Discovery and naming

 Macrocollum was discovered in 2012 in Rio Grande do Sul, Brazil, at the Wachholz site of the Candelária Formation, Paraná Basin.
 It was announced in a press conference on November 21, 2018.
 The generic name combines the Greek word μακρός (long) and the Latin word collum (neck), referring to the animal's elongated neck.
 The specific epithet honours José Jerundino Machado Itaqui, one of the main persons behind the creation of CAPPA/UFSM.

 Description

 Like most early dinosaurs, Macrocollum was relatively small, and walked on two legs.

 The known remains of Macrocollum are relatively well preserved.
 The holotype specimen consists of an almost complete and articulated skeleton.
 The two paratype specimens are both articulated skeletons with one missing a skull and its cervical series.

+Evidence for an air sac system has been documented in the fossils, and is the oldest known dinosaur with this trait.

 Macrocollum itaquii differs from all other known sauropodomorphs based on a unique combination of characters such as those found on the skull, which include an antorbital fossa perforated by a promaxillary fenestra, and a medial margin of the supratemporal fossa with a simple smooth curve at the frontal/parietal suture.